lielie-dot2/competency_knowledge_graph_pruning/README.md

 ## Methodologies for Pair Selection

-Following [13], competency is assessed from the perspective of the **vector embeddings** of entity pairs.
+Following the work of [Bounhas et al.](https://arxiv.org/pdf/2306.16296), competency is assessed from the perspective of the **vector embeddings** of entity pairs.
 Since pairs are represented by concatenations or combinations of individual entity embeddings, several distance-based methodologies are used to estimate how "close" a training pair is to a test pair:

 ### Distance-Based Methods: